COVID-19 Updates: Taking steps to return to normal.

 We are committed to easing insurance shortages and high prices by expanding insurance options.
 Legislation changes will help increase insurance supply in the province.

-Bill 16, the Insurance Amendment Act, 2022, would increase insurance capacity in the province by facilitating access to reinsurance and smooth relocation of Alberta owned captive insurance companies to the province.
+The Insurance Amendment Act, 2022 (formerly Bill 16) increases insurance capacity in the province by facilitating access to reinsurance and smooth relocation of Alberta owned captive insurance companies to the province.

 The Captive Insurance Companies Act (formerly Bill 76) enables the formation of captive insurers as an alternative to the traditional insurance market to help relieve cost and availability pressures on Alberta businesses.